swittk/react-native-lua/README.md

 # react-native-lua

-Native Lua in React Native
+Native Lua in React Native (WIP)
+Heavily based on React Native JSI 😅.

+Lots of inspiration from [ObjC-Lua](https://github.com/PedestrianSean/ObjC-Lua) and [ilua](https://github.com/profburke/ilua).

+The Lua source version (as of February 2022) is `5.4.4`.
+- Minimally modified, simply prevented MakeFile from being detected and commented out `os_execute` from `loslib.c` to prevent calls to `system(cmd)` from occuring (unavailable on iOS).

 ## Installation